 This reliquary houses the remains of warriors and skalds of the ancient Vikmordere, as well as the Klavek soldiers that fought them.
-The stone slab at the center of the reliquary is used to hold the recently deceased prior to internement in the catacombs.
+There was once a prominent stone slab at the center of the reliquary; now, there is a pit in the floor.